kratenko/lovem/journal/2022-07/07-what-is-a-virtual-machine-anyway.md

+---
+entry: 7
+published: 2022-07-04
+---
 # What is a Virtual Machine anyway?

-:octicons-book-24: Entry \#2 ·
-:octicons-calendar-24: 2022-06-24 ·
-:octicons-clock-24: 5 min read
----

 So, how do you build a Virtual Machine.
-There are actually quite different approaches.
-The most important difference (at least to me) is:
+There are actually two quite different
+approaches:

 * *Register Machine* vs. *Stack Machine*